Post Office Limited: History

-Its replacement is contained within the local branch of W H Smith.
+Its replacement was installed within the local branch of WHSmith.

 In 2007, the government gave a £1.7 billion subsidy to Royal Mail Group so that it could turn a profit by 2011.
-This was to be used to invest across the whole network of Royal Mail, Post Office Limited, and Parcelforce.
+This was to be used to invest across the whole network of Royal Mail, the Post Office, and Parcelforce.
 85 Crown post offices were closed, 70 of which were sold to WHSmith.
 This followed a trial of 6 Post Office outlets in WHSmith stores.
 WHSmith was expected to make up to £2.5 million extra in annual profit.
 2,500 sub-post offices closed between 2008 and 2009.
 Redundancy packages were provided from public funding (subpostmasters were paid over 20 months salary, roughly £65,000 each).

 In 2010, David Smith succeeded Alan Cook as managing director.
 Smith had previously been managing director of Parcelforce, another Royal Mail subsidiary.
-In November 2010, the government committed £1.34 billion of funding up to 2015 to Post Office Limited to enable it to modernise the Post Office network.
+In November 2010, the government committed £1.34 billion of funding for 2011 to 2015 to the Post Office to enable it to modernise the Post Office network, with an agreement that the network would continue to have at least 11,500 branches.

-As part of the Postal Services Act 2011, Post Office Limited became independent of Royal Mail Group on 1 April 2012.
-A ten-year inter-business agreement was signed between Royal Mail and Post Office Limited to allow post offices to continue issuing stamps, and handling letters and parcels for Royal Mail.
-The Act also contained the option for Post Office Limited to become a mutual organisation in the future.
-In April 2012, Paula Vennells was appointed as chief executive; she had been with Post Office Limited since 2007 as the network director.
+As part of the Postal Services Act 2011, the Post Office became independent of Royal Mail Group on 1 April 2012.
+A ten-year inter-business agreement was signed between Royal Mail and the Post Office to allow post offices to continue issuing stamps, and handling letters and parcels for Royal Mail.
+The Act also contained the option for the Post Office to become a mutual organisation in the future.
+In April 2012, Paula Vennells was appointed as chief executive; she had been with the Post Office since 2007 as the network director.
 The first chair of the board of the new company was Alice Perkins, who had for a time led human resources management in the Civil Service.

-In February 2013, Post Office Limited announced it was planning to move around 70 of its Crown post offices into shops.
+In February 2013, the Post Office announced it was planning to move around 70 of its Crown post offices into shops.
 This would reduce the Crown network, which it stated was losing £40 million a year, to around 300.
-In November 2013, the government committed an additional £640 million of funding for 2015 to 2018 to allow Post Office Limited to complete its network modernisation.
-In June 2015, the Post Office launched its own mobile virtual network operator service, Post Office Mobile.
+In November 2013, the government committed an additional £640 million of funding for 2015 to 2018 to allow the Post Office to complete its network modernisation.
+In June 2015, the Post Office launched a mobile virtual network operator service, Post Office Mobile.
 However, in August 2016 it decided "to conclude the trial as the results did not give us sufficient confidence that mobile will contribute to our goal of commercial sustainability".